Llanrug: Notable residents

 Rhun Williams – Rugby Player, raised in Llanrug, currently playing as a full back for the Cardiff Blues Region in the Guinness Pro14.

 Hugh Rowlands – General Sir Hugh Rowlands VC KCB DL (6 May 1828 – 1 August 1909) was a Welsh recipient of the Victoria Cross.

+Kieffer Moore - Football player for the Welsh national side with a grandfather from Llanrug, making him eligible to play for the team.

+Nellie Evans Packard – Llanrug-born American singer, the daughter of Thomas Evans.